curiousTauseef/workshop-service/readme.md

 # Consumer contract testing workshop

-Welcome to consumer contract testing, you will have all; the necessary information in this readme to help guide you through the workshop.
+Welcome to consumer contract testing, you will have all the necessary information in this readme to help guide you through the workshop.
 This repo contains a simple customer service that has no contract tests from its consumers.